Premium Test Lead: BNC to 4 mm, 3 m

 The waveform voltage remains at battery positive until the next start of injection.

-The function of an (indirect) injector in a multi-point injection system is to deliver the correct quantity of atomised fuel to the air in the inlet tract, as it is drawn through to a cylinder.
+An indirect injector is used to deliver the correct quantity of atomised fuel to the air in the inlet tract, as it is drawn through to a cylinder.

-On these systems, there is one injector per cylinder, but all injectors are supplied by a shared (common) fuel rail.
-As the fuel rail pressure regulator maintains a constant pressure differential between an injector’s fuel inlet and its outlet to the manifold, the ECM only needs to adjust the injection duration to control the delivered fuel quantity.
+A multi-point injection system has one injector per cylinder supplied by a common fuel rail.
+As the rail pressure regulator maintains a constant pressure difference between the injectors’ fuel inlet and outlet to the manifold, the injected fuel quantity depends only on injection duration.